First year planning

 Create your timetable after you decide which courses you want to take.
 There are morning, afternoon and evening classes.
 Create a timetable that best suits your lifestyle and commitments.

 1. Download or print a timetable planning form

-The timetable planning form is designed to accommodate courses during the Fall and Winter terms.
+The timetable planning form (PDF) is designed to accommodate courses during the Fall and Winter terms.
 Classes are offered at various times throughout the week.

 Total lecture time per week is usually three hours:

 |Mondays/Wednesdays/Fridays (MWF)||50 minutes (10-minute break between classes)|